luser-dr00g/inca/olmec/README.md

 In fact, these first pieces shall be part of a library from which the application will draw.
 This was a crowning achievement for my xpost Postscript interpreter.

-Older than the Inca were the Olmec (according to the Belgian anime The Mysterious Cities of Gold).
 I had already been moving towards a library approach by rewriting the array manipulation functions several times (both golfed and ungolfed -- golfing helps factoring).
 See https://github.com/luser-dr00g/inca/blob/master/arr.c ,